NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Vampire, Nosferatu) Divine Innate Spells.md

-The nosferatu can cast [[Spells/Telekinetic Haul|Telekinetic Haul]] (heightened to half their level rounded up) three times per day as a divine innate spell.
+The nosferatu can cast [[Telekinetic Haul|Telekinetic Haul]] (heightened to half their level rounded up) three times per day as a divine innate spell.
 They use a high DC for their level.

 *Source: Pathfinder Bestiary 3*
 *OGL*